javierhndev/Voyager-Reference-Models/PyTorch/nlp/BART/README.md

-# BART model using PyTorch
+# BART model using PyTorch and simpletransformers
 This folder contains the scripts and instructions to fine-tune the BART model on Voyager.
-The model is mantained by Habana and you can find it in their [repository](https://github.com/HabanaAI/Model-References/tree/1.11.0/PyTorch/nlp/BART/simpletransformers) for a deeper explanation of the  model itself.
+The model is mantained by Habana and you can find it in their [repository](https://github.com/HabanaAI/Model-References/tree/1.13.0/PyTorch/nlp/BART/simpletransformers) for a deeper explanation of the model.

-The model was verified on Voyager with SynapseAI version 1.11.
+The model was verified on Voyager with SynapseAI version 1.13.